-Information for Medicare Fee-For-Service beneficiaries whose doctor is participating in the Accountable Care Coalition of Georgia
+Information for Medicare Fee-For-Service beneficiaries whose provider is participating in the Accountable Care Coalition of Georgia

-Your doctor has chosen to participate in a Medicare Shared Savings Program Accountable Care Organization (ACO).
-An ACO is a group of doctors, hospitals, and other health care providers who come together voluntarily to coordinate high quality care for Medicare patients, like you, to better meet your individual needs and preferences.
+Your provider has chosen to participate in a Medicare Shared Savings Program Accountable Care Organization (ACO).
+An ACO is a group of doctors, hospitals, and other health care providers who come together voluntarily to coordinate high quality care for Medicare patients, like yourself, to better meet your individual needs and preferences.

 Your Primary Care Physician may continue to recommend that you see particular doctors for your specific health needs, but it's always your choice of what doctors you use or hospitals you visit.

 For additional information on how your ACO works and making the most of getting your care from an ACO, see the beneficiary information notice below.

 You are able to select your primary clinician who you believe is most accountable for your care on MyMedicare.gov.
 Doing so may help your provider to engage you in health care decisions, which can improve your overall care management and health outcomes.
 For more information, see the beneficiary fact sheet below.

 Register for MyMedicare.gov and Choose Your Primary Clinician